tj64/outshine/README.txt

   together with some new features and ideas.

   See `outline-magic.el' ([https://github.com/tj64/outline-magic]) for
-  detailled instructions on usage of the additional outline functions introduced by `outline-magic'.
+  detailed instructions on usage of the additional outline functions introduced by `outline-magic'.

   Furthermore, `outshine.el' includes functions and keybindings from